LaranjoTomas/Universe/Education/SD/Everything.md

 1. **Mutual Exclusion:** Each resource is either free or assigned to exactly one process
 2. **Hold and wait (waiting with Retention):** A process holding some resources can request additional resource without releasing the ones it holds
 3. **No Preemption (Non-Liberation):** Resources can only be released voluntarily by the process holding them
-4. **Circular Wait:** A cycle exists where each process waits for a resource held buy the next process in the chain
+4. **Circular Wait:** A cycle exists where each process waits for a resource held by the next process in the chain

 ### Deadlock prevention